vinkla/laravel-hashids/README.md

 #### Facades\Hashids

-This facade will dynamically pass static method calls to the `Hashids` object in the ioc container which by default is the `HashidsManager` class.
+This facade will dynamically pass static method calls to the `hashids` object in the ioc container which by default is the `HashidsManager` class.

 #### HashidsServiceProvider